 Thank you for your interest in our court-mandated community service program!
 Community Service volunteers are taken on an as-needed basis.
 The following rules also apply to persons advised by their attorney (ahead of court proceedings) to do voluntary community service hours.
 Volunteers are taken in the order they arrive each day.
 We do not take reservations.
 Arrive at the museum between 7:30 a.m. and 8 a.m., Tuesday through Saturday, with your picture ID.
 Community service volunteers are not accepted on Sundays.
 If the gate is not yet open, please do not block the gate.
 Do not park in the spaces close to the museum; leave them for museum visitors.

 You must wear long pants, closed toed shoes and a shirt with sleeves and no graphics.
 Tattoos and piercings must be covered.
 Smoking is not allowed.
 The work we need done varies from day to day, as do the number of hours for which we need people.
 Much of the work is outdoors.

 Please do not call the museum front desk as they do not have any additional information.
-If you would like to hear a recording of this information, please call 972-562-5566 extension 300.

 Here are examples of positions that are often available year round.

 Badge Workshop Leaders

 Lead fun and interactive nature activities for Scouting Flying Wild Teachers groups on Saturdays.
 The Heard is looking for individuals who interact well with children and adults, are comfortable as group leaders and are excited about nature.

 Bird Banding Team

 Help collect critical research data from migrating birds.